Table of Contents

 Once you’ve set up the content, you can move to the Style tab to configure the design of each pricing table.

 We recommend using an accent color to draw attention to your most popular plan.
-You can also use the built-in ribbon feature to further draw attention, such as the “Popular” ribbon on the Silver plan in our screenshots.
+You can also use the built-in ribbon feature to do this:

-You can also explore the Advanced tab to access additional settings if desired, but you normally don’t need to change anything there.
+Additionally, you can explore the Advanced tab to access additional settings if desired, but you normally don’t need to change anything there.

 4. Link Your Pricing Table to Your Membership Plans